Designers have trade secrets. They know decorating is a process that is never really done. But they also know lots of tips and sage advice for

 Designers know how light neutral walls are the perfect foil for all your furnishings and accents.
 Even if you love color neutral walls will enhance the colorful things you have.

-The master bedroom is painted SIMPLY WHITE by Benjamin Moore.
+Our Tanglewood House is painted Simply White by Benjamin Moore.
 Both walls and woodwork.
 And oh how I want to paint the floors white too!

 KEEP HIGH TICKET ITEMS CLASSIC AND NEUTRAL